Harald-U/istio-handson/workshop/exercise2.md

     prometheus-564768879c-2r87j             2/2     Running   0          3m12s
     ```

 1. We will be using the Istio telemetry services Jaeger, Grafana, Prometheus and the Kiali dashboard in a later exercise.
 With `istioctl dashboard xxx` it is easy to access these services.
-Unfortunately the required port-forwarding doesn't work in IBM Cloud Shell.
-We will now enable NodePorts for those services with a script:
+Unfortunately, the required port-forwarding doesn't work in IBM Cloud Shell.
+We will now enable NodePorts for those services with a script / hack:

     ```
     ./telemetry.sh